David Benavidez: Early career

 Benavidez made his pro debut at the age of 16, defeating Erasmo Moreno by knockout in one round in Puerto Peñasco.
 Benavidez won the NABF Junior light heavyweight title, his first belt, against Rollin Williams in April 2015.
 At the end of 2015, Benavidez had a record of 12 wins, with 11 stoppages and no losses.
 In October 2015, Benavidez signed a promotional deal with Sampson Lewkowicz's Sampson Boxing.

 On January 7, 2016, it was announced that Benavidez would start the year against Kevin Cobbs (10–1, 4 KOs) on a Fox Sports 1 edition of PBC Toe-To-Toe Tuesdays on January 18 at Club Nokia in Los Angeles.
 Prior to the fight, Cobbs was on a 4-fight win streak.
 Benavidez started the contest quickly and kept Cobbs at a distance.
 He rocked Cobbs in round 2 on two occasions.
 After a few clinches, Benavidez hit Cobbs with a flurry of punches, prompting the referee to stop the fight at 1:08 of round 2.

+Super middleweight

 Benavidez next fought on April 30 on the undercard of Victor Ortiz vs. Andre Berto II at the StubHub Center in Carson, California.
 His opponent was Phillip Jackson Benson.
 Jackson was stopped in round 2 after being hurt many times in the opening round.
 The fight was scheduled for 8 rounds.

 Benavidez would next take part on the undercard of the welterweight world title bout Keith Thurman vs. Shawn Porter, which was rescheduled to take place on June 25 at the Barclays Center in Brooklyn, against Francy Ntetu (16–0, 3 KOs) in an 8-round bout.
 In an entertaining fight, where both boxers traded, Benavidez won the fight via round 7 TKO.
 Benavidez seemed to get the better of the trades with Ntetu resorting to clinching by the end of round 2.
 After 1 minute and 30 seconds of round 7, the crowd booed as referee Shada Murdaugh stopped the fight due to the amount of punishment Ntetu had taken.
 It was noted that Barry Jordan, a NYSAC doctor, had taken a look at Ntetu and likely would have played a role.
 Benavidez led 58–56, 58–56 and 59–55 on the judges scorecards at the time of stoppage.
 Jordon later explained that it was upon his recommendation that the bout be stopped as Ntetu had taken a lot of punishment, mostly to the eye.
-In July 2015, PBC announced Benavidez would next fight on ESPN against contender Denis Douglin (20-4, 13 KOs) in his first 10-round bout on August 5 at the 2300 Arena in Philadelphia, Pennsylvania.
+In July 2015, PBC announced Benavidez would next fight on ESPN against contender Denis Douglin (20–4, 13 KOs) in his first 10-round bout on August 5 at the 2300 Arena in Philadelphia, Pennsylvania.
 Benavidez was taken to the tenth round but avoided hearing the final bell after stopping Douglin 35 seconds into the round.
 Benavidez simply broke down Douglin over the course of the fight.
 The referee stopped the fight as Douglin had taken punishment against the ropes.